riccardo-df/riccardo-df.github.io/about.md

 {: style="text-align: justify" }

 <p>Riccardo is a Ph.D. candidate in Economics and Finance at the University of Rome Tor Vergata.
-His
-main research interests lie at the intersection of causal inference and statistical learning.
-He is currently developing methodologies to understand the driving mechanisms of a policy's impact.
-His hobbies include hiking, reading, and playing the guitar.
-After finishing his Ph.D., he plans to apply for a Post-Doc position.</p>
+He is an econometrician with a keen interest in adapting machine learning techniques for causal inference.
+He also focuses on applied microeconomics, particularly mental health issues and LGBTQ+ economics.
+When Riccardo is not busy crunching numbers and analyzing data, you might find him out for a hike, training in the boxing ring, or strumming away on his guitar.
+Looking to the future, Riccardo plans to pursue a Post-Doc position after completing his Ph.D.</p>